marcellodesales/mcp-registry-and-gateway-ui/README.md

 *   Python 3.12+ (or compatible version supporting FastAPI and MCP Client)
 *   [uv](https://github.com/astral-sh/uv) for package management.
 *   Nginx installed (steps for [`Ubuntu`](https://ubuntu.com/tutorials/install-and-configure-nginx#1-overview)) and configured to use the generated configuration file.
+*   **You definitely want to run your MCP Gateway and Registry over HTTPS**.
+Refer to [this guide](secure.md) for steps to install Nginx and secure with an SSL cert.
 *   One of the example MCP servers packaged in this repo uses the [`Polygon`](https://polygon.io/stocks) API for stock ticker data.
 Get an API key from [here](https://polygon.io/dashboard/signup?redirect=%2Fdashboard%2Fkeys) and place it in `servers/fininfo/.env` as `POLYGON_API_KEY=your-polygon-key`.
 The server will still start without the API key but you will get a 401 Unauthorized error when using the tools provided by this server.

 ## Installation